Robbie Grossman Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.

-- The Orioles have a 4.04 team ERA that ranks 13th across all league pitching staffs.
+- The Orioles have a 4.15 team ERA that ranks 12th among all league pitching staffs.

-- Orioles pitchers combine to allow 61 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Orioles pitchers combine to rank 21st in baseball in home runs surrendered (64 total, 1.3 per game).

-- In his last appearance on Saturday, the right-hander went five innings against the Toronto Blue Jays, giving up two earned runs while surrendering four hits.
+- The righty's most recent appearance was on Sunday against the Toronto Blue Jays, when he went 5 1/3 innings, surrendering one earned run while allowing nine hits.

-- In nine games this season, the 23-year-old has put up a 6.21 ERA and 10.7 strikeouts per nine innings, while giving up a batting average of .297 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.